Generic Name: triptorelin (TRIP toe REL in)

-Triptorelin is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Triptodur must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

-Triptorelin can increase certain hormones when you first start using this medicine or after each new injection.
+Triptodur can increase certain hormones when you first start using Triptodur or after each new injection.
 This may cause symptoms of prostate cancer or precocious puberty to get worse for a short time.
 These side effects should get better within 1 to 2 months.
-Call your doctor if your symptoms do not improve, or if they get worse while using triptorelin.
+Call your doctor if your symptoms do not improve, or if they get worse while using this medicine.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 Each vial (bottle) is for one use only.
 Throw it away after one use, even if there is still medicine left inside.